Peruz/icsd/Readme.md

 ## Examples

-some examples of laboratory acquisitions and iCSD (based on cotton experiments)
+Some examples of laboratory acquisitions and iCSD (based on cotton experiments)